John Norton Pomeroy: Early life

 John Norton Pomeroy was born on April 12, 1828, in Rochester, New York.
 Enos Pomeroy, his father, was a pioneer settler in Rochester as well as one of the first lawyers to practice in western New York.
 Pomeroy started at Hamilton College in Clinton, New York at just 15 years old.
 He was a member of the Sigma Phi fraternity and graduated at 1847.
 After graduating from college, he served as an instructor of Rochester Academy.
 After three years, he was promoted to lead their campus at Lebanon, Ohio.
 He next began to study law by apprenticing in Cincinnati in the law office of Senator Thomas Corwin.

-In 1851, Pomeroy was admitted to the New York and then returned to practice in Rochester as part of the office of Henry R. Selden.
-He then served as Judge of the New York Court of Appeals and was admitted to the bar in 1851, practicing in Rochester until 1861.
+In 1851, Pomeroy returned to Rochester as part of the office of Henry R. Selden.
+He was admitted to the New York State bar in 1851, practicing in Rochester until 1861.
 There he “displayed a genuine scholarly bent that a cynic might feel was confirmed by the fact that in his nine years of practice in Rochester, his native town, he had little if any business.”
 He married Ann Rebecca Carter, one of his former pupils, in 1855.

 Pomeroy moved to New York City in 1861 to try to start his own law practice.
 He was not successful, instead resorting to working as a school teacher again.
 For four years served as the principal of a boys' school called the academy in Kingston, New York.
 It was there he wrote his first book, An Introduction to Municipal Law, in 1864.
 It was designed as a book for the general lay reader and as a textbook for colleges and law schools.